Chapter 17:

 ‘You can’t worry me like that.
 Who will I complain to now about my life.’

-I leaned my face on his neck and wrapped my arms around him.
-It took a while for his arms to return the favor, but he did hug me back eventually.
-He must’ve been very hurt.
+I buried my face in his neck, wrapped my arms around him.
+It took him a moment, but he hugged me back.
+He must’ve been in pain.

-’Very well’, I heard before I got removed from Celphi.
+‘Very well,’ another voice cut in.
+I heard as I got removed from Celphi.

-‘Oofff’, wind was knocked off of me, not from pressure, but from the suddenness of it all.
+‘Oofff!’
+Wind was knocked out of me, not from pressure, but from the suddenness of it all.

-Mede's grip was firm but calm as he picked me up like I was a feather.
-Nothing like Celphi’s.
-I was something precious to be protected in Celphi’s arms.
-With Mede, I felt like fragile luggage.
-Treated gently but flung around with efficiency and urgnecy.
+Mede’s grip was firm but calm as he picked me up.
+Nothing like Celphi’s yearning touch.
+Mede held me like fragile luggage.
+Handled gently but moved with efficiency and speed.

 ‘NO!
 CELPHI!’
 I screamed as I reached for him.